-The next step when searching for a skilled real estate agent is to ask around.
-See if your friends or family members have recently bought or sold a home.
-Word of mouth goes a long way.
-Working with an agent who has successfully helped your close friends or family members will give you an insider’s perspective into how that particular agent may be able to help you.
+The next step when searching for a skilled real estate agent may be to inquire with friends or family members that have recently purchased or sold a home.
+Word of mouth is one of the best forms of advertising.
+Working with an agent who has successfully helped your close friends or family members that will give you an insider’s perspective into how that particular agent may be able to help you.

-Don’t forget to vet the agents online; be sure to read positive and negative reviews.
-Ideally, you’ll want to work with an agent who’s bought or sold a house within the last six months as market trends can change very quickly.
+Don’t forget to vet the agents online; be sure to read any reviews from other buyers or sellers.
+Ideally, you’ll want to work with an agent who’s been involved with the purchase or sale of a home within the last six months since market trends can change very quickly.
 An agent who knows the current market trends can be an invaluable asset when it comes to buying or selling your home in a timely manner.

-After narrowing down your list of agents, the next step is to meet them in person.
-Talking to the agent in person will allow you to get a deeper understanding of their values, skills and if their personality meshes well with yours.
+Once you’ve narrowed down the list of agents you’re interested in working with, you’ll want to set up a meeting with them.
+Talking with the agent will allow you to get a deeper understanding of their values, skills and if their personality is a good fit with yours.
 You’ll want to work with someone who has excellent communication skills and understands your buying or selling needs.

 Good questions for buyer’s agents include:

-- Are you familiar with the neighborhoods I’m interested in moving into?
+- Are you familiar with the neighborhoods I’m interested in moving to?

 - How often will you send me new listings?